Positive Behaviour Policy

 ‘Class Dojo’ is a web based program which allows teachers to track pupil’s positive behaviours easily and efficiently.

 We feel this system has improved standards across the school and has encouraged the children to be more aware of their actions.

 At Newark Hill Academy we also value kindness and our Kindness crew are vital in promoting and encouraging kindness throughout the school.
 The crew members chosen had successfully applied for the position and have been phenomenal in introducing Kindness Awards throughout the school, monitoring the use of the kindness and leading assemblies around what it means to be kind.
-The members will be working closely with the School Council members to organise and enthusiastically raise funds for charities, displaying a kind and caring nature to our local community and world.
+The members will be working closely with the Academy Council members to organise and enthusiastically raise funds for charities, displaying a kind and caring nature to our local community and world.

 The Code of Conduct for the Kindness Crew is:

 • To look out for lonely people

 • Be an extra pair of ears and eyes

 • Be happy and smile